Pranjal31/INSM-P4/README.md

 Environment setup
 =================
+1. To compile P4 code, a few dependencies are needed.
+Some examples are: CMake, GNU autotools, Google Protocol Buffers 3.0 etc. The comprehensive list of dependencies can be found here: (https://github.com/p4lang/p4c#dependencies)

-1. To compile P4 code a lot of dependencies are needed including the p4c compiler.
-P4 Language Consortium has published a VM for learning P4, with all the dependencies pre-installed.
+P4 Language Consortium has also published a VM, with all the dependencies pre-installed.
 The VM Image can be downloaded from: https://drive.google.com/file/d/1b3xZ5Tw7AkG6hGt4WLpi5hXuyJim9Gsw/view?usp=sharing

 2. Import the image into VirtualBox and start the VM

-3. Clone the INSM repository.
-Execure in shell: cd INSM-P4/
+3. Clone the INSM-P4 GitHub repository (https://github.com/Pranjal31/INSM-P4.git).
+Execute in shell: cd INSM-P4/

 Code Execution